library(idiolect)

 already have a well-specified default setting.
 If the user wants to

-change that they should then vectorise the corpus separately using
+change these they should then vectorise the corpus separately using

-The RBI variant of the method also requires setting a parameter called , which is the number of most similar impostors texts to sample from the wider set of impostors.
+The RBI variant of the method requires setting a parameter called , which is the number of most similar impostors texts to sample from the wider set of impostors.
 The recommended setting is or but for simplicity this is set to in this example.
+This is not a realistic setting and it is used here only as an example.

 Because an analysis using the Impostors Method can have long run times, this function can also be parallelised using more than one core.